Heat Stress Injuries Can Be Life-Threatening

 Securing Maximum Compensation for Those Impacted by Work-Related Injuries

 In Pennsylvania, workers who are injured due to heat stress may be eligible for benefits.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. have proudly served workers throughout the state for over 35 years and are dedicated to obtaining the maximum compensation possible for all types of work-related injuries.
+The experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. have proudly served workers throughout the state for more than 40 years and are dedicated to obtaining the maximum compensation possible for all types of work-related injuries.

 Types of Heat-Related Illnesses

 Workers may suffer a variety of heat-related illnesses ranging in severity.
 The Centers for Disease Control and Prevention (CDC) provides a list of warning signs for the most common heat-related illnesses, including:

 - Heat cramps – Workers who perform strenuous labor are at highest risk for heat cramps, which develop when salt and moisture levels are diminished due to excessive sweating.
 Symptoms include muscle pain and spasms.

 - Heat exhaustion – When workers sweat excessively and lose too much water and salt, they may suffer heat exhaustion.
 Signs of heat exhaustion include headache, nausea, dizziness, weakness, excessive thirst, and elevated body temperature.

 - Heat rash – A heat rash may develop when a worker’s skin becomes irritated by sweat during hot, humid weather.
 Heat rash symptoms include small, red blisters on the skin.

 - Heatstroke – This is the most serious heat-related illness, according to the CDC.
 It occurs when the body’s temperature rises rapidly, often causing permanent disability or death.
 Symptoms include high body temperature (103 °F or higher), confusion, fast pulse, and loss of consciousness.